mitrefccace/iam/README.md

   $
   $  ./ssoadm list-servers -u amadmin -f pwd.txt  # if successful, OpenAM URL is shown https://myopenam.xyz.company.com:8443/ace
-  $  # if you see an error here, try again
+  $  # you may see an error; if so this could be an indication of low disk space
   ```

 1. Create the OpenAM agents/users: